fairy-root/Zsh-Shortcuts-Plugin/README.md

 - **Logging**: Keep a track of all modifications made to your shortcuts for auditing or troubleshooting.
 - **Enhanced Profile Management**: List all profiles, and delete specific profiles as needed.
 - **Source Shortcuts File**: (the plugin sources the shortcuts automatically, this command is for sourcing it manually if the automatic sourcing fails.)
 Easily reload your shortcuts file to apply changes immediately.
+- **Auto Completion**: auto complete behavious for options that require an alias or profile name as their next argument, such as -r, -e, -t for aliases, and -p, -dp for profiles.
+For these cases, it dynamically suggests the available aliases or profiles based on the contents of the SHORTCUTS_FILE and the profiles in the $PROFILE_DIR.

 ## Prerequisites